mohammadbashiri/mohammadbashiri.github.io-old/_posts/2018-08-30-bayesian-moto-adaptation-project.markdown

 ### Acknowledgment

-We would like to thank Prof. David Franklin for his amazing teaching style, and kind supervision throughout this project.
+I would like to thank Prof. David Franklin for his amazing teaching style, and kind supervision throughout this project.
 We also, deeply appreciate Justinas Cesonis's invaluable support for the course, as well as the project.

 ### References
-[1] Shadmeh's work on generalizations
+[1] Shadmehr, Reza, and Ferdinando A. Mussa-Ivaldi.
+"Adaptive representation of dynamics during learning of a motor task."
+Journal of Neuroscience 14, no. 5 (1994): 3208-3224.

 ---